Time-space Trade-offs in Population Protocols for the Majority Problem: Model Notation

-Most newer results, in particular~\cite{DBLP:conf/soda/GasieniecS18, DBLP:conf/soda/AlistarhAG18}, consider stabilization (for exact protocols).
-However, from a practical point of view, convergence provides similarly strong runtime guarantees while enabling more efficient protocols.
-Indeed, \cref{thm:convergent-majority} shows that the lower bound on the number of states required by any majority protocol that stabilizes in $n^{2 - \LDAUTheta{1}}$ interactions does not apply if one considers convergence instead. } {
+The newer results on population protocols, for example~\cite{DBLP:conf/soda/GasieniecS18, DBLP:conf/soda/AlistarhAG18}, tend to consider the stabilization time for exact protocols.
+However, from a practical point of view, convergence may provide similarly strong runtime guarantees while enabling more efficient protocols.
+Indeed, our \cref{thm:convergent-majority} shows that the lower bound on the number of states required by any majority protocol that \emph{stabilizes} in $n^{2 - \LDAUOmega{1}}$ expected interactions does not apply if one considers \emph{convergence} instead.